Dre Campbell Farm

 With an oven, place the slices on parchment paper on a baking sheet and put them in the oven at 140 degrees.
 Leave them in the oven for 5 to 10 hours.

-With veggies, a flexible and leathery texture will let you know when the process is complete.
-Fruits are dried when there is no moisture when squeezed, while herbs will be brittle.
+A flexible and leathery texture will let you know when the process of dehydrating veggies is complete.
+As for fruits, there will be no moisture when squeezed, while herbs will be brittle.

 Properly packaged and stored [1], dehydrated foods can last more than 10 years.
 But vegetables will last longer than fruits.

-This method is a great way to store fruits and vegetables without a fridge.
+This method is great for storing fruit and vegetables without a fridge.

 2. Freezing